elastest/elastest-instrumentation-manager/README.md

 - A Logstash instance
 - A Kibana instance
 - A SuT instance (ubuntu14.04 based system used by EIM to actuate)
-- A Elastest Instrumentation Manager instance (web tool for monitoring and administering the Elasticsearch cluster )
+- A Elastest Instrumentation Manager instance (component to manage the Instrumentation Agents over the ElasTest platform)

 ### Launch environment
     docker-compose up

 Please note that it will take some time (in the order of several seconds - depending on your system) for all the services to be fully available.

+## Adding new Instrumentation Agent
+### Prerequisites
+   - Ubuntu 14.04
+   - SSH server running
+   - elastest user created
+## Installing Beats in SuT host
+The EIM is able to deploy the following beats using the Instrumentation agents created in SuT:
+- packetbeat
+- filebeat
+- topbeat

 # What is ElasTest

 This repository is part of [ElasTest], which is an open source elastic platform